The Bolton SEO agency with a proven track record

-“I’d spoke to lots of Manchester Search Engine Optimisation companies before Vizcom and got at least one call a week from companies who promised to get me number one in Google, SEO seems to be the new double glazing!
-It wasn’t until I got my free website report and met Vizcom that I was convinced they were the right company to trust.
-My website is now number one in Google for the search term Nursery Toys, ahead of Mothercare.”
+“I’d spoken to lots of Bolton Search Engine Optimisation companies before Vizcom and got at least one call a week from companies who promised to get me number one in Google, SEO seems to be the new double glazing!
+It wasn’t until I got my free website report and met Vizcom that I was convinced they were the right company to trust.”

 Technical Terms Explained (in alphabetical order)

 - 301 re-direct: Re-directs a web page to another page.